 Approximately 20 hours per month (excluding travel).
 Some months have heavier time commitments over others, depending on National NSSLHA programming and activities.

-Travel to/from the annual ASHA Convention and/or 2-4 in-person meetings at the National Office is required.
+Travel to/from the annual ASHA Convention and/or 2-4 in-person or virtual meetings at the National Office is required.
 Opportunities to attend additional meetings and/or conferences may be offered, but not required.
-Subject to change due to COVID-19 restrictions.
+Subject to change.
 Travel costs are covered by National NSSLHA.

 - Be informed about, contribute to, and support National NSSLHA's Mission, Vision, Core Values, Strategic Plan, Bylaws, and programs.